Bunny6409/Bunny6409.github.io/README.md

 </li> <br>
 <li><strong> Apollo</strong> - God of Sun , Archery , Healing , Poetry , Prophecy and Disease .
 Apollo is famously knowns as the <strong> God of Sun</strong> and also has a sun chariot which drives around the world .
 While he is the god of Poetry and also being twin brother of <a href="##Artemis"> Artemis  </a> he is also the god of Archery .
 And he is also god of healing and the god who prevents panamedics and other diseases .
 His son Asklepios , is the god of medicene .
 He is also an immortal and a much better healer than Apollo .
 But less renowned .
 He can just look at you and tell if you suffered a fracture 10 years ago .
 Asklepios was the first one to ever develop the <strong> Physician's Curse</strong> which is a potion that can bring someone back to life .
 If someone dies by an arrow or disease or accident if he/she will just take a dose of the Physician's Curse before their death they won't die even under the most ghastly of circumstances .
 However , when Askelepios gave someone the phyiscian's curse (this is the only time it happened ) they brought back someone from the dead . <strong><a href="#Hades"> Hades</a></strong> Lord of Dead complained to <strong><a href="#Zeus"> Zeus</a> </strong> .
 Zeus got paranoid that Askelpios will make every person immortal with that potion .
 So , Zeus slew him with his lightning bolt .
 Apollo was mad at Zeus for this but he knew better than to attack the King of Olympians directly .
 So he killed some of the Elder Cyclopes who made Zeus's lightning bolt .
 Zeus punished Apollo and there was a loathing between the two which could even lead to war .
 To make peace , Zeus made Asklepios - God of Medicine .
 <li id="Athena"> <strong> Athena </strong> is goddess of wisdom , battle startegy .
 She is the daughter of Zeus .
 She has no mother has she sprang from Zeus's skull .
 The Capital of Greece was named after Athena .
 She has rivarly with Poseidon as she competed for the post of god of Athens .
 She is really wise being the goddess of wisdom .
 She was Zeus's favourtie daughter and Athena was a fierce warrior .
 She also dosen't get along with Ares .
 She is the Oympian who prevents the gods from making unwise descisions .  </li>
+<li id="Ares"><strong> Ares </strong> is the god of war and strength .
+He is the husband of Aphrodite .
+Ares is the god of war .
+He always likes it when there are wars because in each war the losing side has to pay tribute to Ares in some way .
+By giving him ship or gold or a precious weapon .
+This is why Ares likes wars being God of War .
+No one can compete with Ares in terms of strength . </li>

 </ul>